 MobileMakersEdu bootcamp is like other bootcamps where a beginner must accomplish a set of challenges and feats before truly joining the ranks of the community.
 You are not alone and sharing the experience with others in the same shoes builds a camaraderie and ultimately community unlike any other.

-But the real beauty of the MME experience is what happened on the third day in, when the newbs were joined by master MME teachers.
-The smiles and laughter that filled the room was reminiscent of when old friends come together after many years apart.
-The MME community is a tight knit group of teachers who share, learn and enhance each other’s classrooms as a team.
+But the real beauty of the MME experience is what happened on the third day, when the newbs were joined by master MME teachers.
+The smiles and laughter that filled the room were reminiscent of when old friends come together after many years apart.
+The MME community is a tight-knit group of teachers who share, learn and enhance each other’s classrooms as a team.
 They also challenge each other to grow as leaders, supporting sessions and sharing their learning with new teachers.
-When joining the MME community, you are able to create a classroom run by one teacher but bolstered by energy and thought of a community of learners.
+When joining the MME community, you are able to create a classroom run by one teacher but bolstered by the energy and thought of a community of learners.

 I am a Coder

 By the end of the bootcamp week, I had built about 8.5 apps.
 The half app is one that I’m still working on--Wordplay.
 It includes a ViewController that Seques to a new Stackview that displays the string of labels depending on what the user decides.
 I’m still working out the function to send the Textview but I’ll get there.